lohithabhethalam/OlympicHistory-Mapreduce/README.md

 - Volume: There is 5MB of data in this dataset and 271,000 records.
 120 years of Olympic data is available in this source.
 - Variety: This dataset is structured and it is in excel format.
 - Velocity: Data will be generated based on when the Olympic games were organized.
 - Veracity: Data is very clear.
-They are no unnecessary columns and the data was collected from www.sports-reference.com (Links to an external site.) and it seems to be trustworthy.
+They are no unnecessary columns and the data was collected from www.sports-reference.com and it seems to be trustworthy.
 - Value: Using this data source we can evaluate 120 years of Olympic history data including their gender, their year of participation, season, year and all the other information.
 ## Big Data Questions
 - For each year, I'll calculate the count of male people who participated in Olympic games.
 (Lohitha Bhethalam)
-- For each country, Find the total number of participants.
+- For each country,I'll find the maximum height of participants.
 (Poojitha Singam)
 - For each year, Find the average age of players participated in Olympic games.
 (Divyaharshini Bheemireddy)
 - For each country,I will find the sum of all the players particpated in Olympic games.
 (Gangadhar Adusumalli)